 You might call this process a round-table discussion.
 But it’s not.
 It’s more efficient than that.
-It’s a living panel of people that represents your audience and watches your site 24 hours a day to ensure it’s doing just a little bit better than your competitors’ sites.
+It’s a living panel of people that represent your audience and watch your site 24 hours a day to ensure it’s doing just a little bit better than your competitors’ sites.

 The bonus is that the cost of running this is minimal.
 Just get rid of all your old customer emails and start afresh.
 Your customers will love you for finally starting a dialogue with them.